apache/echarts/.github/CONTRIBUTING.md

 ## Pull Requests

+### Finding Easy Issues to Fix

+[Issues for Beginners](https://github.com/apache/incubator-echarts/projects/3) has a selections of issues that we think is easier to fix.
+So if you wish to make some pull requests, this is where you can start with.

+### Coding Standard

+Please follow the [coding standard](https://echarts.apache.org/en/coding-standard.html) before you make any changes.

+### Git Message Standard

+(TBD)

+### Contact Us

-If you wish to fix a bug or add new features, please discuss it with us in an issue first.
-If there's no issue, please create one using the [echarts issue helper](https://ecomfe.github.io/echarts-issue-helper/).
+If you wish to fix a bug or add new features but don't know how, please discuss it with us in the [mailing list](dev@echarts.apache.org).

 ## How to Debug ECharts